-Simponi is supplied in a single use prefilled pen called VarioJect.
-Each pack is provided with instructions for use that fully describe the use of the pen.
-After removing the prefilled pen from the refrigerator it should be allowed to reach room temperature by waiting for 30 minutes, before injecting Simponi.
-The pen should not be shaken.
+Simponi® is supplied in a single use pre-filled pen called SmartJect or as a single use pre filled syringe.
+Each Simponi® pack is provided with instructions for use that fully describe the use of the pen or the syringe.
+After removing the pre-filled pen or syringe from the refrigerator it should be allowed to reach room temperature (approximately 15-25°C) by waiting for 30 minutes, before injecting Simponi®.
+Do not warm in any other way.
+The pen or syringe should not be shaken.

 The solution is clear to slightly opalescent, colourless to light yellow and may contain a few small translucent or white particles of protein.
 This appearance is not unusual for solutions containing protein.
-Simponi should not be used if the solution is discoloured, cloudy or containing visible foreign particles.
+Simponi® should not be used if the solution is discoloured, cloudy or containing visible foreign particles.

-Comprehensive instructions for the preparation and administration of Simponi in a prefilled pen are included in the pack.
+Comprehensive instructions for the preparation and administration of Simponi® in a prefilled syringe or pen are given in the package leaflet.